Parameter Configuration

 2. Configuration Overview

-When creating a zwplayer object, we need to pass a JS object to the zwplayer constructor as a parameter.
-A sample JS object for a constructor parameter with relatively complete attributes is shown below (subsequent new versions may add members due to feature enhancements, but will not remove or modify the property names defined in previous versions, ensuring the stabilization of the existing API for seamless replacement and upgrades).
+When creating a zwplayer object, we need to pass a JS object as a parameter to the zwplayer constructor.
+A sample JS object with relatively complete properties for the constructor parameter is shown below (in subsequent new versions, members may be added due to feature enhancements, but existing property names defined in previous versions will not be removed or modified, ensuring the stability of existing APIs for seamless replacement upgrades).

 new ZWPlayer({